launchbynttdata/common-platform-documentation/platform/cli/usage-guides/new-service/java/aws/configure_vpn_client/README.md

 1. Click on the large button labeled "Download OpenVPN Connect for Windows" to download the software as an .msi installer
 2. Once the download has been completed, double-click on the downloaded .msi installer file to begin installation.
 3. Proceed with the installer's installation steps
-### For Linux:
-1. Click on the large button labeled "Download OpenVPN Connect for Linux" to be directed to the OpenVPN 3 for Linux next-generation client
-2. Click the large button labeled "Install OpenVPN 3 for Linux", and follow the instructions appropriate for your target Linux distribution

 ## 4. **Downloading Client Configuration**
 The configuration has been stored centrally within the Launch AWS Root account's AWS Secrets Manager at `arn:aws:secretsmanager:us-east-2:538234414982:secret:vpn/client_test/client_config`